cemdede/Fan_Adjustment_for_System_Temperature/README.md

 (FAST) Fan_Adjustment_for_System_Temperature
 A script that would monitor Dell R730 PowerEdge temperature sensors and manage the fan speeds in real-time.

+Dell PowerEdge R730 has a habit of being angry and reflects its anger with fan noise if you add any GPU or any other parts that are not from Dell.
+Even though Bios is updated, these problems make it annoying if you're using the server for home labs or a low-budget, old, but powerful and reliable analysis server.

-Here's the simulated plot representing the expected values of temperature and fan speeds:
+Here's the simulated plot representing the expected values of temperature and fan speeds if you use this script:

 ![image](https://github.com/cemdede/Fan_Adjustment_for_System_Temperature/assets/14031604/68d8f0c0-b6c9-47e2-89aa-2cc54f2689c7)